 Many new exporters are arriving on the scene and it is essential for exporters to review operations to be sure they adhere to all U.S. Export Regulations.
 All exporters must be informed and comply with all of the export regulations that govern their products.

 Please be sure you are prepared and ready for an export agency to review your documents or ask questions regarding your export transaction.
-Proper record keeping is key to responding to these queries by government agencies.
-If you need help, please Contact Us for further information and assistance with your export compliance program.
+Proper recordkeeping is key to responding to these queries by government agencies.
+If you need help, please Contact Us for further information and assistance with your exports and export compliance program.

 Questions to Ponder